I have written about my 'dyslexic' students shutting down during class in my article: Unlearn dated Wednesday, February 17, 2010

 Another good example is when someone tries to talk to you about a religion different from yours.
 I find that most people just switch off and though they are physically present their minds will be elsewhere.
 They would have hardly listened to anything said by that person.
 This is a good example of “people hear but do not listen”.

-Something similar happens to a child who is dyslexic.
-Once he has learnt something and believes it to be true he cannot accept anything that is contrary to what he has learnt.
+Something similar happens to a child who has shut-down.
+Once he has learnt something and believes it to be true he cannot accept anything contrary to what he has learnt.
 His mind shuts down and though he may be physically present his mind is “absent”.
 He may hear but is not listening to you.
-I know this to be a fact as again and again I have seen my dyslexic students shut down right in front of my eyes.
-However, unlike people to whom you talk about religion or politics, a dyslexic child will listen and accept what you have to say if you clearly explain to him that what you say is also correct despite being contrary to what he already knows.
+I know this to be a fact as again and again, I have seen my students shut down right in front of my eyes.
+However, unlike people to whom you talk about religion or politics, a child who has shut down will listen and accept what you have to say if you clearly explain to him that what you say is also correct despite being contrary to what he already knows.

-I have written on Dyslexics mind shutting down but want to explore further on this in the next few months.
-Anyone with experience on their children’s mind shutting down or has read anything on mind shutting down is welcome to write to me at: firstname.lastname@example.org.
+I have written about minds shutting down but want to explore further in the next few months.
+Anyone with experience on their children’s mind shutting down or has read anything on mind shutting down is welcome to write to me at: email@example.com.
 Readers in Malaysia may telephone me on 019-8500258

 I wrote to a dear friend of mine and asked him if he ever shuts down and his answer is attached.

 I am now using Drop Box to attach my documents.
 To see my friend's response click here.